lukiwieser/aave-liquidation-risk/README.md

    Next, create a `.env` file at the project's root.
    The content of the file should look like `.env.sample` but with your API keys instead of the `xxxx`.

+    *Note:* The Defipulse API seems to be discontinued as of writing this (December 5, 2023).
+    However, since the majority of the project does not need this data anyway, you can simply ignore the scripts `visualize-tvl.py` and `download_tvl-history.py`.

 3. **Run the Scripts:**

-   The code in the `scripts` folder follows a pipeline with 4 phases:
+   The code in the folder `scripts` follows a pipeline with 4 phases:
    1. Download: Fetch necessary raw data.
    2. Parse: Speeds up processing by parsing some of the raw data.
    3. Evaluate: Analyzes data, generating project results (= heart of the project).